 Anyway, as I was saying, the breadmaker I inherited from my friend is only a Tesco version (I think she paid around £30 for it a number of years ago), but it does the job very nicely because for all that it’s only a supermarket version it’s still got 3 crust colour settings and a range of cooking options to suit whatever bake you’re making.
 That’s good enough for me!

 After a couple of failed attempts at making gluten-free loaves in it (spoiler alert – these were massive failures!)
-I decided to park my lofty notions of creating the perfect, light and airy gluten-free loaf aside and try to make a banana bread instead.
+I decided to park my lofty notions of creating the perfect, light and airy gluten-free loaf aside and try to make a gluten-free banana bread instead.
 Thankfully this was a much more successful endeavour!

 Although I enjoy banana cakes sometimes I prefer banana breads because they have a firmer texture and are more substantial.
 They also don’t need as much sugar in them so you can kind of justify having a small slice of the bread for breakfast.
 In fact, if you have the option on your breadmaker to start cooking your loaf at a specific time (which many modern models do) you could wake up to a freshly baked banana hazelnut bread that’s just begging to be coated in butter and eaten with your morning cuppa.

-However, if you can tolerate spelt or a small amount of gluten in your diet then I’d encourage you to give this breadmaker banana hazelnut bread a go because it’s genuinely delicious.
+I’d encourage you to give this breadmaker banana hazelnut bread a go because it’s genuinely delicious.
 This recipe makes a loaf that’s infused with the delicate flavour of fresh banana and is studded with crisp, crunchy little hazelnuts.
 It’s lovely on its own, but I think it’s elevated into something utterly divine when it’s topped with a generous slathering of salted butter.
 You only live once, right?

 1 tsp baking powder